Riceee69/On-chain-metadata-NFTs-ERC721/README.md

 2. Call the mint function to mint the Warrior NFT
 3. Call the train function to generate random numbers for the Warrior attributes.

+P.S. : You need to setup Chainlink's VRF for this contract

 ```shell
 npx hardhat help